-At the Kensington and Chelsea Forum for Older Residents, we take your privacy very seriously and are devoted to protecting the security of your personal information.
+At the Kensington and Chelsea Over 50s Forum, we take your privacy very seriously and are devoted to protecting the security of your personal information.

 This Policy explains how we may collect and use the information you give us, the conditions under which we may disclose it to others and how we keep it secure.

 We may change this Policy from time to time so please check this page occasionally to ensure that you’re happy with any changes.
 By using our websites, you agree to be bound by this Policy.

 2. WHAT TYPE OF PERSONAL INFORMATION IS COLLECTED FROM YOU

 The personal information we collect from you is limited to what is necessary to enable us to carry out the purposes for which it is collected.
 The type of personal information we collect depends on the context of your interactions with the Kensington and Chelsea Over 50s Forum and the choices you make, including your privacy settings.

 The data we may collect, store and use can include the following: